Azerbaijan Premier League: Qualification for European competitions

-The champions qualify for the UEFA Champions League, the second and third placed teams qualifies for the UEFA Europa Conference League.
-As of the start of the 2020–21 Azerbaijan Premier League season qualification for European competitions is as follows: champions qualify for the first qualifying round of the UEFA Champions League, runners-up and third placed team qualifies for the first qualifying round of the Conference League.
+The champions qualify for the UEFA Champions League, the second and third placed teams qualify for the UEFA Europa Conference League.
+As of the start of the 2020–21 Azerbaijan Premier League season qualification for European competitions is as follows: the champions qualify for the first qualifying round of the UEFA Champions League, runners-up and third placed team qualify for the first qualifying round of the Conference League.
 A fourth spot is given to the winner of the Azerbaijan Cup, who qualify for the first qualifying round of the Conference League.
 If the Azerbaijan Cup winner has already qualified for European competition through their league finish, the next highest placed club in the league takes their place.

-Members of the APL (2025–26 season)
+Members of the APL (2026–27 season)

 Stadia and locations

 Note: Table lists in alphabetical order.